 I always made sure he won.
 I’m not stupid!

 We played some good games, man.
 He enjoyed playing cards, and we matched up pretty good.
 And when we got into the ring, he did what he wanted to do.
 He appreciated me, and I tried to make myself available for him wherever he was at in the ring, making sure we didn’t go up and down too much because he couldn’t do all that anymore, you know?
 It was just such a great honor."

 Roberts on where he drew inspiration from, how much creative freedom he had with his Jake "The Snake" character, and how his traumatic childhood helped him adjust easily to life as a professional wrestler:

 "I had it all.
 Whatever I wanted to do [when in the WWF], I did.
 I was never questioned about what I was doing.
 They just said, ‘Here, Jake, go!’
 Same thing for The Snake Pit.
 ‘Here, Jake, here’s a microphone, now go!’
 We just did it.

 It’s pretty crazy, man.
-Life turns you upside down sometimes and I went through a rough childhood and experienced some horrible things.
-Sometimes when you’re a kid and you’re having to learn how to play it safe and not get hurt an not get abused you learn to judge people.
+Life turns you upside down sometimes, and I went through a rough childhood and experienced some horrible things.
+Sometimes when you’re a kid, and you have to learn how to play it safe and not get hurt and not get abused, you learn to judge people.
 You learn to read people.
 You learn to lie, you know?
 You learn to tell the right story at the right time because you’re constantly trying to save your ass.
-You don’t want to be abused and that’s what I had to do growing up.
+You don’t want to be abused, and that’s what I had to do growing up.
 I had to get it down, man, so I think when it came to wrestling, it was just a natural fit because I had already experienced so much in life that learning to read people was easy for me.
 And learning to manipulate people was pretty simple, too.
 If you know what they like, you know what to do.
 You just do it.
-That’s what I tried to do.”
+That’s what I tried to do."